-This summer we’re looking forward to working once again with Brenda Williams to offer Contemporary Los Angeles Art.
+This fall we’re looking forward to working once again with Brenda Williams to offer Contemporary Los Angeles Art.
 Brenda is a local art adviser and independent curator specializing in emerging contemporary artists.
 Her class will meet over six Saturdays, and explore areas in the Los Angeles art world not usually accessible to the public.
 Visits will focus on private home collections, artists’ studios, and curator-led gallery tours.
 Each six-hour meeting will include multiple location visits.

 We spoke with Brenda about her background, and what artists she’s watching now.